flutter/website/src/content/ui/interactivity/focus.md

   : A single node in a focus tree.
   This type of node can receive focus when it's part of the _focus chain_.
   When it has focus, it participates in handling key events.
+  Focus nodes aren't widgets.

 **Primary focus**
-  : A focus node that has focus, meaning that key events propagate to the primary focus node and its ancestors in the focus tree.
+  : A focus node that has focus where key events start propagating to the primary focus node and its ancestors.
-  This focus node exists at the farthest point from the root of the focus tree.
+  This focus node exists at the farthest point from the root of the focus chain.

 **Focus chain**
   : A list of focus nodes ordered from the primary focus node to the root